-PureAire Monitoring Systems, Inc. 1.1.3 Calibration
+1.1.3 Calibration

-The Air Check \checkmark O2 monitor incorporates a stable zirconium oxide sensor that rarely requires adjustment.
+The Air Check $\checkmark$ O2 monitor incorporates a stable zirconium oxide sensor that rarely requires calibration.
 Changing barometric pressure changes or changes in temperature and humidity do not affect the zirconium oxide oxygen cell.
-The earth is a wonderful source of calibrated oxygen at 20.9%, therefore under ambient conditions, visual verification of the Air Check \checkmark O2 monitor to 20.9% oxygen is easily performed.
+The earth is a wonderful source of calibrated oxygen at 20.9%, therefore under ambient conditions verification of the Air Check $\checkmark$ O2 monitor to 20.9% oxygen is constantly being performed.
 There are no zero or span pots to adjust.
 The O2 monitor only requires periodic testing with nitrogen to verify the cells response to low oxygen levels.
 See Section 6.2 for the testing procedure to nitrogen.